 Upbeat Instrumental Style

-Express your personal connection to music with jewelry, accessories, bottle stoppers, or décor for the home and office.
+Express your personal connection to music with jewelry, accessories, and décor for the home and office.
 I make all pieces using reclaimed and repurposed musical instrument parts.
 Whether a design is one-of-a-kind, limited edition, or a production piece, each Upbeat product is unique.

 Upbeat Kaleidoscopes give you a colorful spin on music and the world around you.
 The bodies of the scopes, as well as many of the objects in the chamber that refract into mandala patterns, are made of parts of musical instruments, vinyl records, sheet music, guitar picks, and more.